 24. Like and Comment on Other People’s Status Updates

 The engagement will increase your profile views and can lead to offline conversations.
 Using LinkedIn as an online networking tool that leads to offline connections is the goal.

 Post information that is pertinent to your industry and profession so you look like a professional resource to your peers.

-Implementing and adhering to these checklist items will enable you to have a keyword-optimized, achievement-laden profile that, when combined with the view-building activities, will increase the opportunities for hiring managers to find you (and you finding hiring managers to contact) for the right job.
+Completing these checklist items will enable you to have a keyword-optimized, achievement-laden profile that, when combined with the view-building activities, will increase the opportunities for hiring managers to find you (and you finding hiring managers to contact) for the right job.

-Lisa Rangel of Chameleon Resumes® LLC, http://www.chameleonresumes.com, a Forbes Top 100 Career Website, is a 10-time Certified Resume Writer, Job Search Consultant & Former Recruiter.
+Lisa Rangel of Chameleon Resumes® LLC, www.chameleonresumes.com, a Forbes Top 100 Career Website, is a 10-time Certified Resume Writer, Job Search Consultant & Former Recruiter.
 Hired by LinkedIn as a Premium Career Group Moderator & Official LinkedIn Blog Writer, she has been featured on Fast Company, Business Insider, Forbes, LinkedIn, CNBC, Time Money, BBC Capital, Newsweek, eFinancialCareers, CIO Magazine, Monster, US News & World Report, Good Morning America & Fox Business News.